-It can switch between Light Mode and the new Dark Mode, and you can set its selected segment by index number (as in the example below), but also by name (e.g., ‘Mango’ or ‘🥭’).
+It can switch between Light Mode and Dark Mode, and you can set its selected segment by index number (as in the example below) and by name (e.g., ‘Mango’ or ‘🥭’).

 This control is a bit more complicated than a simple button or switch, so we’ll build it step by step.

 We start with a basic version that simply displays the segments.
-We then make the segments tappable and add the moving selection indicator, the separators, etc.
+We then make the segments tappable, add the moving selection indicator, the separators, etc.

-You can start with Version 1 and completely rebuild the component, or just compare the different versions to get an understanding of the code changes.
+You can start with Version A and completely rebuild the component or just compare the different versions to get an understanding of the code changes.

-- Version 1 — The starter version has property controls and displays the options as segments.
+- Version A — The starter version has property controls and displays the options as segments.
 It isn’t yet possible to select an option, though.

-- Version 2 — Adding state: You can tap to select an option, which will be displayed in bold type.
+- Version B — Adding state: You can tap to select an option; it’ll be displayed in bold type.

-- Version 3 — Using the property controls, you can set which option should initially be selected.
+- Version C — Using the property controls, you can set which option should initially be selected.

-- Version 4 — We add the selection indicator that animates to the selected option.
+- Version D — We add the ‘selection indicator’, the bar that slides to the selected option.

-- Version 6 — We add separators (thin gray lines) between the segments.
+- Version E — We add separators (thin gray lines) between the segments.

-- Version 7 — Another animation: fading out the separators left and right of the selected segment.
+- Version F — We make the separators to the left and right of the selected segment fade out.

-- Version 10 — We add TypeScript for better reusability and make the component respond to common frame properties.
+- Version I — We add TypeScript for better reusability inside other components.

-- Example prototypes — Five examples of how to use this component in a prototype.
+- Example prototypes — Four examples of how to use this component in a prototype.